Gamebook: The UK (early 1980s–)

 One of the most influential and popular gamebook series was the Fighting Fantasy series, which started in 1980 when a Puffin Books representative saw a hall full of 5,000 people playing Dungeons & Dragons and asked Ian Livingstone and Steve Jackson to make a book about role-playing games.
 They instead offered the idea of a book which simulated the experience of roleplaying games.
 Within a year they presented a book under the name of The Magic Quest to Puffin which Puffin agreed to publish.
 Having spent six more months developing the concept it was published under the name of The Warlock of Firetop Mountain in 1982.

 Another notable UK gamebook series is Lone Wolf, developed by Joe Dever in 1984.
 Like Fighting Fantasy, the writer was an experienced Dungeons & Dragons player who developed the setting of Lone Wolf for his campaigns.
 However the books were also inspired by medieval texts such as Gawain and the Green Knight and Le Morte d'Arthur.

 Grailquest is a series of gamebooks written by J.H.
 Brennan (also beginning in 1984) that were also inspired by the Arthurian legends.
 Set mainly on Avalon they make use of a dice based system.

 The Way of the Tiger, a Japan-themed gamebook series by Mark Smith and Jamie Thomson (starting in 1985), is also a notable UK publication.

-Outside the English-speaking world (mid 1980s–)
+Outside English-speaking countries (mid 1980s–)

 Branching-path books also started to appear during the 1980s in several other countries, including Spain, France, Italy, Mexico, Chile, Denmark and Japan.

 Despite the domination of works that have been translated from English in most non-English-speaking countries, a sizable number of original gamebooks—both individual books and series—have been published in various countries; this is especially the case in France (e.g. the La Saga du Prêtre Jean series) and in Japan (e.g. Tokyo Sogensha's Super Adventure Game series and Futabasha's Bouken Gamebook series).

 In some other countries, publication both of translated series and of original books began in later years.
 For example, the first original books in Brazil and Italy seem to have appeared in the 1990s.